NatBat92/guild-wars-2-forum/README.md

 ### Connecting to the API

 In axiosDefaults.js, the "axios.defaults.baseURL" variable needs to be set to the string 'https://gw2-forum-3bb633979161.herokuapp.com/' (deployed API URL).
-This sets the front end website to make requests to the specifc API built in this project.
-Additionally, the backend API project on Heroku needs a config var of "Client_ORIGIN" and the value of "https://gw2-forum-3bb633979161.herokuapp.com/" (deployed site URL).
-This allows the front end website to make requests to the API.
+This sets the front-end website to make requests to the specifc API built in this project.
+Additionally, the back end API project on Heroku needs a config var of "Client_ORIGIN" and the value of "https://gw2-forum-3bb633979161.herokuapp.com/" (deployed site URL).
+This allows the front-end website to make requests to the API.

 ## Credits

 - Code Institute's Moments project was used to lay the foundations of this project and was adapted on to create a unique project. (https://github.com/Code-Institute-Solutions/moments/tree/bb6657e265fb18360b841e10d9d633dad06f4e5c)

-- My fiance, Emma, for testing my code and giving me that push and confidence to get this over the line
+- My fiance, Emma, for testing my code and giving me that push and confidence to get this over the line.

 - My mentor, Gareth, for going through my project and letting me know what I can do to improve things/provide desirable features for my users.